 The substantial community participation the program engendered last year has been mentioned earlier, and is listed below.

-- 500 high school competitors, judges and coaches at the Cougar Classic tournament. - 100 HISD students at the HUDL Summer Institute.
+- 500 high school competitors, judges and coaches at the Cougar Classic tournament. - 100+ Harris County students at the HUDL Spring Seminar. - 100+ HISD students at the HUDI Summer Institute.

 5. Budget & Organizational Changes

 Leadership Changes